MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/troubleshooting-dataflows-issues-creating-dataflow.md

 **Resolution:**

-Ask the workspace administrators or members to give you an Admin<!--Suggested, to match the term used in the target article.-->, Member, or Contributor [role](https://docs.microsoft.com/power-bi/collaborate-share/service-new-workspaces#roles-in-the-new-workspaces).
+Ask the workspace administrators or members to give you an Admin, Member, or Contributor [role](https://docs.microsoft.com/power-bi/collaborate-share/service-new-workspaces#roles-in-the-new-workspaces).

 ![Workspace access settings](media/WorkspaceAccess.png)